Hackmacha007/audio/Advanced-Features.md

     2. Open and run the RX example under the examples folder

     To enable controller:
-    1. Open TMRpcm.h and uncomment the #define ENABLE_RF line
+    1. Open pcmConfig.h and uncomment the #define ENABLE_RF line
     2. Open up and run one of the two example files in streamingExamples folder

 Note: The ENABLE_RF line MUST be commented if not using RF features

 The transmitter/streamer was tested using an Arduino Mega, and uses interrupt 5 (Pin 18) connected to the radio module interrupt pin.
+It seems that this module must be running on 5v for the interrupt to function.